manojverma086/tweet-app-angular/README.md

  - Step 3.
 Unzip the project folder
  - Step 4.
 Edit server/config.json file and put all secrets and token of your twitter account
  - Step 5.
 Go to the project directory where angular-cli.json file located
  - Step 6.
-Run command "npm start-erver", it will start twitter-proxy with given secret and tokens in server/config.json file
+Run command "npm run start-erver", it will start twitter-proxy with given secret and tokens in server/config.json file
  - Step 7.
 Open new command line window
  - Step 8.
 Run command "npm start" in this window
  - Step 9.
 The ng serve command builds the app, starts the development server, watches the source files, and rebuilds the app as you make changes to those files.